graceezhouu/61040-portfolio/assignments/assignment2.md

        **effect** cancels the virtual reservation, freeing capacity for others.

 ### Essential Synchronizations

+Here are three essential synchronizations that capture essential design ideas:

-1. sync UserReport → PredictionEngine
+1. sync runPrediction (UserReport → PredictionEngine)

-when a UserReport is validated and accepted
+**when** a UserReport is submitted and then validated

-then PredictionEngine.runPrediction(queueID) incorporates the new report to adjust predictionResult.
+**then** PredictionEngine.runPrediction(queueID) incorporates the new information to adjust predictionResult

-2. sync PredictionEngine → QueueStatus
+2. sync updateStatus (PredictionEngine → QueueStatus)

-when PredictionEngine finishes runPrediction(queueID) and produces a new predictionResult
+**when** PredictionEngine finishes runPrediction(queueID) and produces a new predictionResult

-then QueueStatus.updateStatus() is called with the predicted estWaitTime so that the status reflects both real-time reports and model-based forecasts.
+**then** QueueStatus.updateStatus() is called with the predicted estWaitTime so that the status reflects both real-time reports and model-based forecasts

-3. sync PredictionEngine → VirtualCheckIn
+3. sync updateStatus (VirtualCheckIn → QueueStatus)

-when PredictionEngine produces a new predictionResult for a queueID with active reservations

-then VirtualCheckIn adjusts arrivalWindow for those reservations if the predicted entry likelihood changes significantly.

-4. sync VirtualCheckIn → QueueStatus

-when a VirtualCheckIn.reserveSpot() action succeeds for a queueID
+**when** a VirtualCheckIn.reserveSpot() action succeeds for a queueID

-then QueueStatus.updateStatus() increments estPplInLine to reflect the remote reservation.
+**then** QueueStatus.updateStatus() increments estPplInLine to reflect the remote reservation as well as estWaitTime

 ### Brief Notes
 Each concept plays a distinct role, and together they form the backbone of LineLens’s functionality.
 QueueStatus acts as the central record for line conditions at any event.
 It aggregates information, ensuring users and businesses alike can see the current state of a queue.
 UserReport provides the raw, crowd-sourced data that fuels the system.
 It ensures the app can operate without requiring direct data from venues.
 PredictionEngine connects past and present, combining historical patterns with live reports to forecast outcomes like wait time and entry likelihood.
 This provides value not just as raw data, but as actionable insight for users.
 VirtualCheckIn turns predictions into practical utility by letting users reserve spots and receive tailored arrival windows.
 It directly reduces wasted time and enhances the user experience.

-Together, these concepts remain modular: UserReport contributes to PredictionEngine, and PredictionEngine informs VirtualCheckIn.
-Ultimately, all information is gathered in QueueStatus.
+Together, these concepts remain modular and all information is gathered in QueueStatus.
 Generic types are instantiated in natural ways: userID always refers to attendees registered in the app, queueID refers to event queues created in QueueStatus, and prediction outputs are bound generically to the queue they describe rather than any user-specific assumptions.
 This separation ensures each concept is independent but capable of synchronizing through clear, declarative rules.

 ## UI Sketches
 ![UI sketches for line lens app](/assets/ui_sketches.jpeg)